William F. Conger

 Patti E. Russell

-Patti is the former Senior Vice President and Chief Ethics and Compliance Officer; Associate General Counsel, of Becton, Dickinson and Company (BD), a global medical technology company, having served in this position from September 2009 to March 2017.
+Prior to her retirement in 2017, Ms. Russell was Senior Vice President and Chief Ethics and Compliance Officer; Associate General Counsel, of Becton, Dickinson and Company (BD), a global medical technology company.
 Prior to that role, she served as Vice President, Associate General Counsel and Chief Employment Counsel.
-Before joining BD as Counsel in 1990, Patti was an associate at McCarter & English in Newark, New Jersey.
+Before joining BD, Ms. Russell was a senior associate at McCarter & English in Newark, New Jersey.

-In addition to The Raptor Trust, Patti serves on the Board of Act Now Foundation – Alzheimer’s Resource Center of New Jersey, the Advisory Board of the Rutgers Law School Center for Corporate Law and Governance, and the Bioethics Committee of Overlook Medical Center, Atlantic Health Systems.
+law, investigations, sales practices and business strategy.
+She is a civil mediator in New Jersey and New York, and an adjunct faculty member of Rutgers Business School.
+In addition to The Raptor Trust, Ms. Russell serves on the board of trustees of Act Now Foundation – Alzheimer’s Resource Center of New Jersey, the advisory board of Rutgers Law School Center for Corporate Law and Governance, the board of directors of the Dispute Resolution Section of the NJ State Bar Association, and the bioethics committee of Overlook Medical Center, Atlantic Health Systems.

 Caroline retired from the Capital Group Companies in 2009 after a long careers as an equity analyst and promptly began volunteering in the rehab center at the Raptor Trust on Thursday mornings.
 She had been visiting for years and was inspired by the Soucy’s spirit to make a difference in the world, by actually helping injured birds survive.
 Working with the staff and in the facility has deepened her attachment to the Trust and improved her birding skills.